|

 an art hall and it seems that contemporary artists have found a great and

+live space that suits their work.
 "What I found very interesting there is for example

 the section of Latin American art which is very political and disrupting